Develop Your Niche Market Strategy

-Rather than attempting to be all things to all people, you deserve to work with clients who fully appreciate what you offer.
+Rather than attempting to be all things to all people, you deserve to work with high value clients who fully appreciate and respect you.
 If that sounds appealing, then follow these five essential steps.

 1. Be Specific About Your Niche

 Either you’re creating clarity or you’re causing confusion.
 Specialists are laser focused.
-They know exactly who they serve, what they do and how they help their clients.
+Accounting professionals with a specialty know exactly who they serve, what they do and how they help their clients.
 Generalists, on the other hand, cover a wide range of options.
-So a potential client may be uncertain about whether you can help her.
+So, a potential client may be uncertain about whether you can help her.

-People who’ve been dealing with a serious issue want someone whom they trust can fix their problem.
+People who’ve been dealing with a serious issue want someone whom they trust will fix their problem.
 They’re seeking experts.
 And generalists are rarely positioned as experts, although they may be fantastic at what they do.
-The perception, however, is that their knowledge lacks depth in any one area.
+They’re perceived as lacking depth of knowledge in any one area.

-People either ask their friends or surf the internet for solutions to their problems.
-Basically, you get about 7 seconds to engage someone who’s landed on your webpage.
+People either ask their friends or surf the internet for solutions to their accounting problems.
+Basically, you get about 7 seconds to engage someone who’s landed on your website.

-Websites that list a long range of specialties rarely hold my attention.
-That’s especially true when I’m seeking a subject matter expert rather than a jack-of-all-trades.
-I may make an exception for someone who’s been highly referred from a trusted source.
+Websites which list a long range of specialties rarely hold my attention.
+This is especially true when I’m seeking a subject matter expert rather than a jack-of-all-trades.
+The only time I’ll consider making an exception is when someone’s highly referred from a trusted source.